Chapter 44 : Goosebumps

 Mustachioed man: I am Juan Pablo Colar, and I am hear to avenge the death of my sister, Gloria Pablo Colar!
 Olé!

-…Okay, so the mustachioed man thing didn’t actually happen.
-But hey, if this is going to be a Mexican soap opera, I have to add some authentic flavor to spice things up, okay?
+…Okay, so the mustachioed man entrance never actually happened.
+But hey, if this was going to be a Mexican soap opera, I had to add some authentic flavor to spice things up, no?

 Potter pushed past the bartender and stepped towards me, ducking his head so that I could hear him.
 “How did Cooper go?”